-If you need any of this information in an accessible format, please contact Pamela.S.Baker@illinois.gov.
+If you need any of this information in an accessible or alternative format, please contact DHS.DDD.Life.Choices@illinois.gov

-For all individuals with DD in Illinois to:
+for all people with DD in Illinois to:

 - be healthy and safe